Homebaked Nearby

 The permits you need depend on your business model and location:

-For in-state direct sales (e.g., delivering a TCS cake or charcuterie board to customers): A retail food permit may be required, which can typically be obtained by owning your own retail food facility or operating from an approved commissary, shared, or ghost kitchen.
+For in-state direct sales (e.g., delivering a charcuterie board to customers): A retail food permit may be required, which can typically be obtained by owning your own retail food facility or operating from an approved commissary, shared, or ghost kitchen.

 For shipping in state (with no in-person transaction) or out-of-state: A food manufacturing permit from DSHS is typically needed.